nodiscc/xsrv/docs/configuration-variables.md

 systemd_logind_lock_after_idle_min: 0
 # terminate interactive bash processes after this number of seconds if no input is received (set to 0 to disable)
 bash_timeout: 900
+# default system umask to create new directories QUOTED
+# 027 can be considered safer for privacy but may interfer with some build systems that expect an umask of 022
+umask: "027"

 ### CRON TASK SCHEDULER ###
 # (yes/no): setup cron permission restrictions/logging options